Flash boiler

 kept so hot that the water feed is quickly flashed into steam and superheated.
 Flash boilers had some use in automobiles in the 19th century and this use continued into the early 20th century.

 History

 There is disagreement about the exact definition of a flash boiler.
 Some writers use the term interchangeably with monotube boiler and there is even use of the term semi-flash boiler.
 However, the flash boiler is generally attributed to Léon Serpollet who used a flash boiler in the Gardner-Serpollet steam-powered car from 1896.
 Serpollet's boiler was a low-water-content type with thick-walled tubes to provide a store of heat.
 Serpollet patented a steam generator in 1888, US Patent 379,421, but this is an early version which differs from the one illustrated above.

-Characteristics
+Benefits and drawbacks

-Flash boilers are lighter and less bulky than other types, and take less time to raise steam from a cold start.
-On the other hand they are more prone to overheat, because there is no large reservoir to cool the tubes if the water flow is interrupted or inadequate.
+Flash boilers are lighter and less bulky than other types and take less time to raise steam from a cold start.
+However, they are more prone to overheating because there is no large reservoir to cool the tubes if the water flow is interrupted or inadequate.